Karjhan/PizzaCuDeToate-React-ASP.NET/README.md

 - React JS Particles and Toastify
 - Stripe API for payments and invoices
 - Image import from GDrive
+- use of Trello for backlog and organisation

 ## Installation